empa-scientific-it/openbis/README.md

 ## IntelliJ can't find package com.sun.*, but I can compile the project using the command line!
 Turn off "File | Settings | Build, Execution, Deployment | Compiler | Java Compiler | Use --release option for cross-compilation".

+# Developing openBIS NG UI
+- From the command line on the root folder of this repo: cd openbis_ng_ui npm install npm run dev

+- Open the path indicated on the command Line on the browser: http://0.0.0.0:8124/ng-ui-path/
+- The development mode of the openBIS NG UI requires to have openbis running